January 8th 2019

 10. Don’t eat late at night

-Late night munchies - ah yes, we know them well however, indulging them could be doing more harm than good.
+Late night munchies - ah yes, we know them well however, indulging them will set you back.
 “Eating at night is more likely to be stored as fat rather than used for energy in the evening,” says Henrietta.
 Great for the night, not so much for the light of day, keep mealtimes consistent to help keep the munchies' more negative side-effects at bay.

 “Consider supporting your diet with a good quality B Complex (I use Wild Nutrition B Complex Plus in my clinic),” she advises.
 “B vitamins support the body’s use of glucose from food to be used as fuel in our cells.”